merls0515/BioInquire-1/README.md

 text
 What are the risk factors for developing type 2 diabetes?
+More examples and use cases in the project presentation

-### 🛠️ Technical Details
+🛠️ Technical Details
 Components
-- **PubMedFetcher: Custom Haystack component that queries PubMed API and returns standardized documents
+PubMedFetcher: Custom Haystack component that queries PubMed API and returns standardized documents

-- **Keyword Generator: Mistral-7B-Instruct model that converts questions to PubMed search terms
+Keyword Generator: Mistral-7B-Instruct model that converts questions to PubMed search terms

-- **Answer Generator: Mistral-7B-Instruct model that synthesizes PubMed articles into coherent answers
+Answer Generator: Mistral-7B-Instruct model that synthesizes PubMed articles into coherent answers

-- **Prompt Builders: Jinja2 templates for structured prompt generation
+Prompt Builders: Jinja2 templates for structured prompt engineering

-- **Pipeline Orchestrator: Haystack Pipeline connecting all components
+Pipeline Orchestrator: Haystack Pipeline connecting all components

+Detailed component breakdown in the presentation slides

 Models Used
 Primary Model: mistralai/Mistral-7B-Instruct-v0.2